The status quo isn’t working.

 People Over Profits

 The Atlanta way just isn’t working for the working class.
-Billionaires and corporate developers are ripping off working Atlantans roughly $290 million per year in unpaid taxes, and they’re eating millions more in corporate tax breaks for projects like the Gulch, Cop City, and the Beltline.
+Billionaire commercial property owners aren’t paying their fair share in taxes, causing us to lose out on hundreds of millions of dollars a year.
+Developers are eating millions more in corporate tax breaks and subsidies for projects like the Gulch, Cop City, and the Beltline.
 Enough is enough: it’s time the ultra-wealthy paid their fair share.
 Voters deserve democratic, public control over city-funded projects.
 We need Atlanta to work for all of us – not just the 1%.